-Six months ended June 30, 2012 (in thousands) Deriv opt contr ion eferred emiums Balance of Level 3 at beginning of period(1) \$ \$ (18,868) Realized and unrealized gains included in earnings Amortization of deferred premiums (319) Total purchases and settlements: Purchases (7,292) Settlements 2,927 Balance of Level 3 at end of period \$ \$ (23,552) Change in unrealized losses attributed to earnings relating to derivatives still held at end of period \$ \$
+For t For the year ended December 31, 20 (in thousands) erivative option ontracts Deferred premiums Balance of Level 3 at beginning of period (1) \$ \$ (18,868) Realized and unrealized gains included in earnings - Amortization of deferred premiums - (668) Total purchases and settlements: Purchases (11,291) Settlements 6,118 Balance of Level 3 at end of period \$ \$ (24,709) Change in unrealized losses attributed to earnings relating to derivatives still held at end of period \$ \$

+For For the year ended December 31, 2011

+(in thousands) Derivative option contracts Deferred premiums

+Balance of Level 3 at beginning of period \$ 20,026 \$ (12,495)

+Realized and unrealized gains (losses) included in earnings 5,323 -

+Amortization of deferred premiums (471)

+Total purchases and settlements:

+Purchases (5,988)

+Settlements 86

-Six months ended June 30, 2011 thousands) rivative ption ntracts Deferred premiums Balance of Level 3 at beginning of period \$ 20,026 \$ (12,495) Realized and unrealized losses included in earnings (6,588) Amortization of deferred premiums (216) Total purchases and settlements: Purchases 500 Settlements 41 Balance of Level 3 at end of period \$ 13,938 \$ (12,670) Change in unrealized gains attributed to earnings relating to derivatives still held at end of period \$ 1,970 \$
+Transfers out of Level 3 (1)(2) (25,349)

+Balance of Level 3 at end of period \$ \$ (18,868)

+Change in unrealized gains attributed to earnings relating to derivatives still held at end of period \$ \$

-(1) The Company transferred the commodity derivative option contracts out of Level 3 during the year ended December 31, 2011 due to the Company's ability to utilize transparent forward price curves and volatilities published and available through independent third party vendors.
-As a result, the Company transferred positions from Level 3 to Level 2 as the significant inputs used to calculate the fair value are all observable.
+- (1) The Company transferred the commodity derivative option contracts out of Level 3 during the year ended December 31, 2011 due to the Company's ability to utilize transparent forward price curves and volatilities published and available through independent third party vendors.
+As a result, the Company transferred positions from Level 3 to Level 2 as the significant inputs used to calculate the fair value are all observable. - (2) The Company's policy is to recognize transfers in and transfers out as of the actual date of the event or change in circumstances that caused the transfer.

-Fair value measurement on a nonrecurring basis
+2. Fair value measurement on a nonrecurring basis

-The Company accounts for additions to its asset retirement obligation (see Note B.8) and the impairment of long-lived assets (see Note B.11), if any, at fair value on a nonrecurring basis in accordance with GAAP.
+The Company accounts for additions to its asset retirement obligation (see Note B.12) and the impairment of longlived assets (see Note B.19), if any, at fair value on a nonrecurring basis in accordance with GAAP.
 For purposes of fair value measurement, it was determined that the impairment of long-lived assets and the additions to the asset retirement obligation are classified as Level 3 based on the use of internally developed cash flow models.
-No impairments of long-lived assets were recorded in the six months ended June 30, 2012.
+No impairments of long-lived assets were recorded in the years ended December 31, 2012 or 2010.
+See Note B.19 for discussion of the Company's impairment of materials and supplies in the year ended December 31, 2011.